larpon/tipsy/README.md

 Currently tipsy only work on X11/Linux hosts.

 ## Features
-* An easy way to show your own notes in context based on your active application(s)
+* Easy way to show your own notes in context based on your active application(s)
 * Multiple running context extractors and clients supported

 ## Dependencies